5yntek/Meal-Suggestion/README.md

 This folder contains all SQL-Files for migrating a database.
 When deploying a new version of front- and backend, these files will be executed one by one

 ## MealSuggestionBackend
+Works as an interface between Frontend and Database.
+The backend needs to be running locally when using database and frontend locally.
+To edit the backend, please use Intellij https://www.jetbrains.com/de-de/idea/download/#section=windows for your system